 Easy Set Up: Betterment is easy to get started with – you can do it in just 3 simple steps.

-Automated Investing: Betterment not only sets up your account and investments for you, but they manage them ongoing as well – rebalancing your portfolio for you.
+Automated Investing: Betterment not only sets up your account and investments for you, but they manage them ongoing as well – rebalancing your portfolio for you based your risk tolerance and goals.

 Tax Optimization: You get the peace of mind that your investments are being made as tax efficiently as possible.
 Keeping more money in your pocket and out of Uncle Sam’s.